 Easier said than done, I get it, but with consistency & perseverance your hard work will pay off.

 Remember the key to all of this: to try and replicate as many of those womb-like sensations as possible by setting up the perfect sleep environment, ensuring a good wind-down routine.
 Then work on making that bassinet super inviting.
+(Of course, the sleep environment also needs to be safe too.)

 Last, but by no means least, placing your newborn in the bassinet and then settling her as described at #12 may be the way to go – there’ll be no waking up as soon as you put her down because she’ll already be down.